KalyanKannaiahgari/CodeSmellDetection/README.md

 8. Long Conditional blocks
 9. Long Parameter/Variable list

-All these above parameters are considered to determine the efficiency of the code and to detect code smells.
+All the above parameters are considered to determine the efficiency of the code and to detect code smells.

 ## Tools used
 - Infusion